sanskrit/learnsanskrit.org/content/vyakarana/tinanta/introduction.md

 }

 Here, {s la~T} is an abstract suffix that usually expresses the present tense.
-Based on our semantic conditions, we can then choose a specific verb ending to
+Based on our semantic conditions, we then replace with a specific ending:
-use:

 {ex